Lorain County Transit: Other services

-In addition with the fixed routes, LCT also operates a demand-response dial-a-ride service along with an "Oberlin Connector" service, the latter of is required to have their trips begin and/or end within Oberlin's city limits.
-LCT also operates demand-response microtransit service under partnership with Via Transportation providing service within Elyria and Lorain.
+In addition with the fixed routes, LCT also operates a "Dial-A-Ride" demand-response and paratransit service across the entire Lorain County region, along with an "Oberlin Connector" service; the latter of which is required to have their trips begin and/or end within Oberlin's city limits, providing service to and from the neighboring municipalities of Elyria, Lorain, Amherst, and Sheffield.
+LCT also operates in-demand microtransit service under partnership with Via Transportation providing service within Elyria and Lorain.
+Both ViaLC and Dial-A-Ride currently operate on weekdays from 6 AM to 6 PM.

-Previously, LCT operated connecting demand-responsive "Community Connector" service, where riders connected to and from fixed routes.
-The Community Connector provided the service within Oberlin, Amherst, South Amherst, Avon, and Avon Lake, and operated on weekdays only.

 Fares

 Oberlin Connector, ViaLC, and all fixed routes cost $2 for a one-way trip.
-Dial-A-Ride service outside of Oberlin costs $9 one way.
-Seniors, children, disabled, and Medicare card holders can receive a discount of $1, while veterans and children 2 and under can ride for free.
-Transfer tickets to allow riders to transfer to other routes are also free of charge upon request.
-Monthly and all-day tickets and passes are also available.
+Dial-A-Ride paratransit service costs $9 one way.
+Seniors, children 3 through 12, and disabled can receive a discount of $1, while veterans and children 2 and under can ride for free.
+Transfer tickets are available upon request for free to allow riders to transfer to and from another route or Via LC.
+Monthly and all-day passes along with 10-trip tickets are also available.

-Riders on fixed routes, Oberlin Connector, and Dial-A-Ride must provide exact change in cash upon boarding, while ViaLC accepts both cash and card.
+Riders on fixed routes, Oberlin Connector, and Dial-A-Ride must provide exact change in cash upon boarding, while ViaLC accepts cash, credit, and debit.

-The now-defunct Cleveland Airport Express route costed $6 one-way, with student discounts available at $4.
-Transfer tickets or monthly passes were not accepted on the Cleveland routes.
-The now-defunct Cleveland Commuter route fare was $4.25 each way.

 Routes

-The current routes currently operate every 2 hours on weekdays only.